IoT4Sustainability/Internet-of-Things-for-Sustainability/Tutorial 3- Programming/readme.md

   5. Grove LED

 ## Arduino Program Structure
-### Setup Function
+### Programming Concepts
 We will start by opening up our Arduino Interactive Development Environment, or IDE for short.
 After opening the Arduino software, we should start a new file by clicking the blue New File button at the top, which will take us to a screen like this.
 ![Opening IDE](https://cloud.githubusercontent.com/assets/22579849/23933974/52b7030c-08ff-11e7-945e-995b8be870ee.PNG)
 To begin programming our own first arduino program, we need to understand the major components to include in a .ino file.
-There are two key parts that we need to add to our own program, and fortunately, the IDE has supplied us with both of those things, albeit empty.
+There are two key parts that we need to add to our own program, and fortunately, the IDE has supplied us with both of those things, but empty.
+First off, the programs that we will be creating throughout this workshop follow the C programming format, which you will hopefully learn by observing the programs in the workshop.
+The most important rule of programming, is that the code you type in must fit a certain format.
+Many errors that you will face early on occur because of a missing letter, number or other symbol.
+Think about the following line of C code:

+>  int my_favorite_number = 4;

+There are quite a few things going on with this snippet of code.
+In english, it looks like I am saying that my favorite number is 4.
+This is close to what it means in the code.
+The first element of that line, "int", is short for integer, which is any whole number with no following decimal places.
+Used in code, this states that the word coming after it is going to be a new variable, which is an element used by the program.
+This sets a place in memory and inserts the value 4 into it, so if we type anywhere in the code the variable "my_favorite_number", it will take out that word and insert a 4 in its place.
+This is critically important to programming when you consider that you are able to adjust the contents of the variable anywhere in the code.
+The semicolon at the end is specific to C, and usually declares the end of a line of code.

+If we look at our Arduino IDE, we will see that there is a line called "void setup() {", and one called "void loop() {".
+As you can see, those lines don't end with a semicolon, and instead end with a curly brace, which signifies that all of the code within the left curly brace { and right curly brace } are a part of the section named before it, such as setup, which we will discuss next.

+### Galileo Program Setup
 When the program is uploaded to the Galileo board, the first thing that runs is setup.
 An important thing to notice is that a double slash mark, or //, in the arduino code, denotes a comment and everything past the slashes will have no impact on the code.
 The code looks like this:

 >  void setup() {
 >  // put your setup code here, to run once: